-Aside from the shock of learning that the President's top man in Afghanistan had so grossly violated protocol, equally surprising was the fact that it was freelance reporter Michael Hastings and Rolling Stone
+Aside from the shock of learning that the President's top man in Afghanistan had so grossly violated protocol, equally surprising was the fact that it was freelance reporter Michael Hastings and mused:

 Rich's observation begs the question: If the "media heavies" in Washington are filtering information through a sieve of self-interest, then how much trust should the American people place in the hallowed Fourth Estate?